CANADIAN ROCKIES 10 Days

 DAY 1

-• Banff is one of the world’s premier destinations, spanning a region of unparalleled majestic mountain scenery and two stunning glacier-fed lakes.
+• Banff is a world-class destination known for its majestic mountain scenery and year-round outdoor adventures and two stunning glacier-fed lakes.

 • Distance: